endurtech/css-ready-classes-gravity-forms/readme.txt

 * You are able to add more than one CSS Ready Class, when done just click away or the close button.
 * Double click any CSS Ready Class to add it and auto-close the popup / modal window.
 * Hover over any CSS Ready Class to obtain a description of the class.
-* Hides ALL Gravity Forms backend tooltips when managing your forms (as of v2.5).
+* Hides ALL Gravity Form backend tooltips when managing your forms (as of v2.5).
+* Hides ALL Gravity Form frontend notification message regarding required fields (as of 2.7.6).

 == Installation ==